ajmeese7/smoke-pit-playlist/README.md

 smoke-pit-playlist converts your explicit Spotify playlists into clean Spotify playlists, so you can listen to your favorite music when your NCOs are around!

-### How to run it:
+## How to run it:

 1. Login to your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications)
-2. Create a "new app" and record your Client ID and Client Secret
+2. Create a "New App" and record your Client ID and Client Secret
-3. Go to "edit settings" within your project and set the Redirect URI to http://localhost:3000/callback and save
+3. Go to "Edit Settings" within your project and set the Redirect URI to http://localhost:3000/callback and save
-4. Clone this github repo or download the zip file.
+4. Clone this GitHub repo or download the ZIP file.
 This example saves it to your desktop:

 ```
 cd Desktop